RolandMarchand/lazarus-manor/content/posts/c-as-scripting-language/index.md

 That's where this neat trick comes in: **runtime symbol linking**!
 Essentially, I compile the engine with all its global symbols (including functions) exposed, and I compile the script as a library with position-independent code that can be loaded at any memory address without modification.
 Then, I link that library at runtime against the exposed symbols of the engine, and voilà!
 This was quite a mouthful, but hopefully the example below will make things clearer.

-This is very similar to how the Linux kernel loads kernel modules, which was my main inspirations.
+This is very similar to how the Linux kernel loads kernel modules, which was my main inspiration.

 ```c
 // engine.c